 Interestingly, Sardinia is known as one of the 5 countries in the world with the highest number of centenarians, together with the village Loma Linda (in California), the peninsula of Nicoya (in Costa Rica), the island of Ikaria (in Greece) and Okinawa (in Japan).
 There's no definitive answer why this is, however, some scientists believe that the secret lies in the genetics, daily diet, and special way of life in these areas.

 Holidaying in Sardinia is very easy.
-Cagliari Elmas Airport is the main international gateway to Sardinia, it is connected to most major European destinations.
+Cagliari Elmas Airport is the main international gateway to Sardinia as it is connected to most major European destinations.
+This airport is situated in the South of Sardinia where it is easy to reach tourist destinations such as Villasimius, Pula, Teulada, Sant'Antioco Island, San Pietro Island (Carloforte) Iglesias, and Costa Verde.

-Ryanair (from Stansted) flies the most to Cagliari (check the official website for the schedule).
+-Ryanair flies from London Stansted to Cagliari-Elmas Airport (check the official website for the schedule).

-British Airways fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
+-British Airways flies from London Gatwick to Cagliari-Elmas Airport (check the official website for the schedule).

-EasyJet fly direct from London Gatwick (LGW) to Cagliari-Elmas Airport (check the official website for the schedule).
+-Easyjet flies from London Gatwick to Cagliari-Elmas Airport (check the official website for the schedule).

 After arriving to France from the English Channel there are many routes available from France and Italy to reach Sardinia:

 Driving in a car is the best way to travel in Sardinia and will allow you to explore the island.
 You will be able to discover the spectacular beaches and coves, experience the diverse scenery and views and visit some of the towns, villages and historical sites.
-There are no motorways in Sardinia but there are A roads connecting the major cities together.
+There are no motorways in Sardinia but there are 'A, roads connecting the major cities.

-On average a car hire in Cagliari costs £25 per day.
+On average a car hire in Cagliari costs £45 per day, depending on the time of the year; summer is more expensive.

 From 1 January, most UK drivers will still be able to use their normal driving licence to drive in EU countries.
 There are some exceptions and you may need to purchase an International Driving Permit (IDP can be bought at Post Offices for £5.50).
 These exceptions are for people who only have a paper licence, not a photocard one, as well as those with licences issued in Gibraltar, Guernsey, Jersey or the Isle of Man.